WordPress/wordpress-playground/README.md

 A worthy mention is Wasm Labs’s closed-source [WordPress in the browser](https://wordpress.wasmlabs.dev/) shared before this project was first published.
 There is no public repository available, but their [technical overview](https://wasmlabs.dev/articles/wordpress-in-the-browser/) gives a breakdown of the technical decisions that project took.
 WordPress Playground draws inspiration from the same PHP in the browser projects and makes similar technical choices.

-## Using WP-NOW for local environment

-WordPress Playground comes with `wp-now`. `wp-now` is a Command Line Interface (CLI) tool designed to streamline the process of setting up a local WordPress environment by using only Node.js.
-If you are looking to set up `wp-now` specifically, you can follow [this README.md](/packages/wp-now/README.md).

 ## Contributing

 WordPress Playground is an ambitious project in its early days.
 If the feature you need is missing, you are more than welcome to start a discussion, open an issue, and even propose a Pull Request to implement it.